 Watercolour is such an interesting medium as there are so many ways it can be used.
 As I want each flavour’s packaging to visually describe the taste of each cordial, having so many ways of making different designs, it’s really exciting and will allow me to create visually interesting designs.
 As with all mediums, I can apply the watercolour with different materials to create cool textures and marks.

-Here are a list of techniques.
-I might like to use these in my experiments
+Here is a list of techniques.
+I might like to use these in my experiments.

 A flat wash is the most simple watercolour technique.
 A wash can be created by wetting the area of the paper you want the wash to be and then applying the right amount of pigment to cover the whole area.